ginalamp/TCGPlayer/README.md

 ```

 ### Set up database
 Before completing the next steps, unzip the `all-cards-20211014091110-sample.zip` file in `src/`.
+This data was retrieved from [Scryfall](https://scryfall.com/docs/api/bulk-data) on the 14th of October 2021, and can be replaced with a newer version downloaded from the website (just remember to update the file path argument shown below if you do this).

 Then migrate the models.
 ```